Using epidist to estimate delay between symptom onset and positive test for an Ebola outbreak in Sierra Leone

 slice_sample(n = round(n_complete * subsample), replace = FALSE)

-To prepare the data for use with the latent individual model, we use the function as_latent_individual()
+To prepare the data for use with the latent individual model, we define the data as being a epidist_latent_model

 head(obs_prep)